After uproar over ethics, new 'Washington Post' editor won't take the job

 The incidents include paying a six-figure sum to secure a major scoop; planting a junior reporter in a government job to obtain secret and even classified documents; and relying on a private investigator who used subterfuge to secure people's confidential records and documents.
 The investigator was later arrested.

+"It is with regret that I share with you that Robert Winnett has withdrawn from the position of Editor at The Washington Post," Lewis wrote in a message to the Post newsroom Friday.
+"Rob has my greatest respect and is an incredibly talented editor and journalist."

-Winnett is currently deputy editor at the Telegraph Media Group in the U.K. He told colleagues Friday he would not be joining the American paper after all.
-Post staffers had been primed for a consequential announcement on Friday but none emerged.
+Winnett is currently deputy editor at the Telegraph Media Group in the U.K., where he will stay.
 "He's a talented chap and their loss is our gain," Telegraph editor Chris Evans said in a memo.

 The move does not resolve Lewis' status.